Sandeep9905/lion-test/README.md

 1.First of all clone the project
 2.Open in any IDE Normally I will prefer Visual Studio Code 3.Open Project in it
-4.Open a terminal and install dependencies
+4.Open a terminal and install dependencies of both the i.e backend and lionfrontend .
-5.First we will install dependencies of backend
+5.First open the backend file in terminal cd backend .
-6.So we run command pip install -r requirement.txt 7.it will download all the dependencies
+6.Then we run command pip install -r requirement.txt .
+7.it will download all the dependencies .
-8.then run python app.py
+8.then run python app.py.
+9.now the backend started.

 For frontend part
-1.cd to lionfrontend
+1.cd to lionfrontend .
-2.then run npm install
+2.then run npm install .
-3.npm start
+3.npm start .
+4.it will the frontend part in your browser ...